imgix/vue/README.md

 And that's all you need to get started!
 Have fun!

+⚠️ Currently this library does not explicitly support Vue 3 as we are waiting for its public release and a stable API.
+Once this happens, we will implement official support as soon as we can!
+We will also be supporting Vue 2 for the official support timeline (18 months) after we release Vue 3 support.

 ## Usage

 The main idea here is that you should be able to use this component just as you would an `<img />` tag.